unsignedzero/PowerAnalyze/REPORT.md

 Faculty Advisor: Dr. Suzanne Rivoire
 Author Affiliations: SSU CS Department

+### Background #

+Computers from cellphones, and Raspberry Pis, to laptops are ubiquitous in many peoples' lives.
+Servers and super computers are less noticed until problems occur.
+Mostly all run on electricity and one important goal is to try to conserve energy.
+From the hardware to the software, many techniques are employed.
+These many include powering down idle cores, sleeping and ordering applications in a specific order.

 ### Objective #

+The goal of our research is to analyze power traces and use them to predict what programming we might be running.
+A power trace is a collection of data points, containing information about the watt usage of a computer.
+Each computer has a unique baseline that depends on the hardware usage as well as the software currently running in the background.
+When a programming is running, different parts of the system might be used.
+Some programs are CPU-intensive while others may prefer to the GPU or even both.
+We will collect the power trace of these programs and attempt to classify them.

+For our report, we will use an Support Vector Machines (SVM).
+These machines, given the power traces above, will create a model and attempt to classify the trace and say which application might create the given power trace.
+This isn't a perfect model but by tuning it, we can increase its accuracy.

 The goal of this project is to use Support Vector Machines (SVM) to classify different power traces of computer systems using the mean, median and related functions.